HBS-Urosystem/urosystem.kit2/cms/blocks/edu/gateway.en.md

   - type: form
     netlify: true
     cookie: true
-    title: Exclusive medical content
     subhead: "The further resources – including videos, manuals and guides – contain explicit medical content.
-Therefore, we would like you to sign up by filling out the form as follows:"
+Therefore, we would like you to fill out the form as follows:"
     name: ProfessionalsGateway
     text: >-
       <fieldset>